 Eat out in quirky, historical Chepstow.
 There’s Shangri-La for Chinese, Sitar Balti for Indian or the Riverside Wine Bar for nibbles and tapas washed down with a White Lady Zinfandel or Waipara Hills Pinot Noir.
 For the taste of Michelin-starred Andalusian excellence, head to Bristol’s Paco Tapas.

 Choose from seven bedrooms, each a little more luxurious, lazy and languorous than the last.
 Deep mattresses and crisp cotton come paired with family bathrooms featuring clawfoot baths and marble tops.

-The monster master bedroom sleeps four in a zip-and-link superking and two singles.
+Bedroom three is the monster master bedroom sleeping four in a zip-and-link double and two singles.
 Windows to the front and side offer views out over the gardens.
 An en-suite that needs its own postcode includes wardrobes, his and hers sinks and a rolltop bath.
 Lose yourself in the steam awhile.

 Bedroom one sleeps two in a double with optional zip-and-link arrangement.
 Bedroom two offers accommodation for four with a zip-and-link double and two extra single beds.
 It’s a similar story in bedroom four with zip-and-link double and 1 extra single.